Esri/cad-bim-scripts/Samples/Share and Update SLPKs from File Folders/readme.md

 # Share and Update SLPKs from File Folders

 INTRO SENTENCE. ??????
-Automate sharing 3D CAD and BIM data to ArcGIS Online?
+Automate sharing 3D Object SLPKs and Building SLPKs from file folders of 3D CAD and/or BIM data to ArcGIS Online?

 ![Output-SLPK](https://github.com/user-attachments/assets/c8a8069a-de04-46d5-80c4-09b5563b3a7f)